 Whatever it is that you want your blog post to achieve should be clearly articulated in your CTA.

 So you’ve written your amazing blog post, and now all you need to do is share it.
-Social Media is a crucial element of marketing your content, but before you start, you first need to know and understand which platforms are most relevant.
+Social sharing is a crucial element of marketing your content, but before you start, you first need to know and understand which platforms are most relevant.
 In other words, where can you find your target market?

 For instance, most Facebook users in the US fall in the 25 to 34 year age group.
 Let’s also consider the fact that Facebook has over 2 billion monthly active users.
 When it comes to Pinterest, 45% of women online have Pinterest accounts.
 Use these platforms to get inspired for blog post ideas.